Can You Build a House With a USDA Loan?

 • 100% financing for all construction costs and land

-• Only a permanent fixed rate is offered; no ARMs
+• There are no ARMs; only a permanent fixed rate is available.

-• Phase dispersals based on the completion of home sections
+• Phase dispersals are based on the completion of home sections.

 • Designed for stick-built and modular construction